BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 .. warning::

-   While Napari is open in this step (this does not apply when Napari is opened any other way), the PalmettoBUG windows will be non-responsive, and if you try to move a PalmettoBUG window the entire program may crash!
+   While Napari is open in this step (this does not apply when Napari is opened by other steps / methods in PalmettoBUG), the PalmettoBUG windows will be non-responsive, and if you try to move a PalmettoBUG window the entire program may crash!
 This error is because of how Python handles threads.
 So open any windows you may need (like the classifier